-Right before the first starting pistol in the UAAP Season 79 Athletics competition was fired the general belief was that the FEU Men’s Track and Field team was expected to give the school its seventh straight title and 25th overall.
+Right before the first starting pistol in the UAAP Season 79 Athletics competition was fired the FEU Men’s Track and Field team was poised to give the school its seventh straight and 25th overall title.

 The Tamaraws dominated the pre-season meets including the 2016 UNIGAMES and its roster was nearly intact from last season.

-“We we’re confident because we prepared hard and we we’re familiar on who we’re the strong players from the other schools,” said senior Janry Ubas.
+“We were confident because we prepared hard and we were familiar with the strong players from the other schools,” said senior Janry Ubas.

-However, Ubas was almost speechless when Head Coach Dario de Rosas asked him if he was ready to do another campaign for multiple gold medals.
+However, Ubas became anxious when Head Coach Dario de Rosas asked him if he was ready to do another campaign for multiple gold medals.

-Despite not being 100% Ubas still gave an outstanding performance as he shattered the UAAP records in the high jump (2.05 meters.) during the decathlon competition and long jump (7.39 meters).
+The result was that Ubas still gave an outstanding performance and he shattered the UAAP records in the high jump (2.05 meters.) during the decathlon competition and long jump (7.39 meters).

-UAAP Season 78 MVP Clinton Kingsley Bautista also had an outstanding campaign after winning three gold medals, one silver and two bronzes.
+UAAP Season 78 MVP Clinton Kingsley Bautista also had an outstanding performance after winning three gold medals, one silver and two bronzes.

-“Clinton would be have been easily MVP if he took another gold but I told him that he can get his second MVP next year because I’ve graduated,” Ubas said in jest.
+“Clinton would be MVP if he took another gold but I told him that he can still get his second MVP next year after I’ve graduated,” Ubas said in jest.

-FEU finished with 404 points and now has a total of 25 athletics’ championships.
+FEU finished with 404 points and now has a total of 25 UAAP championships.

 Meanhile, the FEU Women’s Track and Field team finished second in the tournament for the third straight year.
 The Lady Tams had a total of 401 points against the 490 of champion University of Santo Tomas.